Component Options

 Case - Required

-ITX cases shown in black or
+ITX case shown in

 Several case sizes are available but the most popular are ITX and ATX.

-You may want a larger case for more disk drives, fans or to accommodate larger video cards.
+You may want a larger case for more disk drives, fans or to accommodate larger video

 An ATX case is required for an ATX motherboard.

-An ITX case is typically used for an ITX motherboard, but you can also use MATX or ATX cases.
+An ITX case is typically used for an ITX motherboard, but you can also use MATX or ATX

-In other words, you can put a small board in a bigger case, but you can't put a big board in a small
+In other words, you can put a small board in a bigger case, but you can't put a big board in a

-case.
+small case.

 3.5 Drive Bays - You probably won't need any!